In Novemeber of 2024, I undertook an ambitious redesign of the University of Waterloo website as part of a course project;

 I conducted a comprehensive review of the website, focusing on design principles, content, navigation, and overall user experience.
 After conducting a usability test with myself on the site, I documented the key pain points, summarized in this video presentation:

-• A parent
+1. A parent

-• Current University of Waterloo student
+2. Current University of Waterloo student

-• Student from another university
+3. Student from another Ontario university

 • Find program prerequisites, application details, course info, involvement opportunities, and campus life (prospective applicants)